FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 ---
 layout: blog-post
-title: Help your users avoid using compromised passwords
+title: How to enable breached password detection with FusionAuth
 description: How can you easily prevent your users from using passwords that have been cracked and made available for sale on the web?
+By enabling breached password detection with FusionAuth."
 author: Dan Moore
 image: blogs/social-sign-in-django/headerimage.png
 category: blog